Geometry and topology of geometric limits I: Proofs of Theorems

 Now, we define a brick in $M$ to be a closed submanifold which is the closure of a maximal union of parallel horizontal leaves in $M$ if it has non-empty interior.
 It is evident that the bricks defined in this way are pairwise disjoint.
 We can further show the following, which implies that $M$ is a brick manifold. \begin{lemma} Every point in $M$ is contained in a brick.
 The bricks are locally finite. \end{lemma} \begin{proof} Let $x$ be a point in $M$, and $F$ a horizontal leaf of $M$ on which $x$ lies.
 We say that a boundary component $T$ of $M$ touches $F$ from above if $T \cap F \neq \emptyset$ and if any leaf near $F$ and above $F$ intersects $T$ whereas any leaf below $F$ is disjoint from $T$.
 Similarly, we define touching from below.
-Every component of $\partial M$ is either a torus or an open annulus which can intersect a horizontal leaf along a single essential annulus.
-Since $M$ is acylindrical, there are no two annuli on $\partial M \cap F$ which are parallel on $F$.
+Every component of $\partial M$ is either a torus or an open annulus, and they can intersect a horizontal leaf along annuli.
+Since an annulus component of $\partial M_n$ has only one horizontal annulus, and torus component has only two horizontal annulus situated at different horizontal levels.
+This property is preserved by taking geometric limit, and hence if a component of $\partial M$ intersects a horizontal leaf along annuli, the intersection consists of a single annulus.
+Moreover, since $M$ is acylindrical, there are no two annuli on $\partial M \cap F$ which are parallel on $F$ and are contained in distinct components of $\partial M$.
 Therefore, the number of the components of $F \cap \partial M$ is uniformly bounded by a constant depending only on $\xi(S)$.

+Now, recall that the height (with respect to the metric determined by blocks) of each component of $\partial M_n$ is uniformly bounded from below by a positive constant $\zeta$.
+We take a positive number $\theta < \zeta$, and let $F'$ be a horizontal leaf of $M$ above $F$ at the distance $\theta$ with respect to the metric determined by blocks.
+Then each component of $\partial M$ within distance $\theta$ from $F$ which does not lie below $F$ must intersect either $F$ or $F'$.
+Therefore, the number of such components is bounded by a constant depending only on $\xi(S)$.
+The same holds for components of $\partial M$ within distance $\theta$ from $F$ not lying above $F$.